 Studies have shown that traumatic experiences in childhood often result in addiction later on.
 Not only is there a strong correlation with underage drinking, but every point scored on the adverse childhood experiences (ACE) assessment increases the likelihood of prescription drug abuse by about 62%.
 Meanwhile, the chances of using illicit street drugs increase between two and four times for every ACE suffered.
 Even co-occurring disorders appear to become more likely, as ACEs have been associated with higher rates of mental disorders, as well as higher risks of dangerous behaviors such as multiple sexual partners and attempted suicide.
 Examples of ACEs that may lead to these results include childhood abuse, neglect, witnessing spousal abuse, losing a family member to the prison system, divorce, living with a person who suffers from mental illness or substance abuse in the home.

 Other Traumatic Experiences

 Addicts and alcoholics may experience any number of traumatic experiences outside of childhood.
 Those who began their substance abuse in the military are sometimes trying to cope with adverse experiences at war, while others may be coping with a friend’s overdose or with a drunk driving accident that took the life of an innocent person.
 Others may be victims of domestic abuse, sexual assault or other violent crimes.
-Whatever the cause of the trauma, therapy at a dual diagnosis facility is the best way to move forward while simultaneously dealing with the other symptoms of addiction.
+Whatever the cause of the trauma, therapy at a dual diagnosis facility such as Aspire Treatment Center is the best way to move forward while simultaneously dealing with the other symptoms of addiction.
 Between therapy and support from your recovery community, rest assured that you will see brighter days ahead of you as long as you are willing to seek out and receive the help that you need.